Skip to main content

 You can use AuthN's OAuth 2 Authorization Server (AS) to define and manage access to your online resources, such as services and APIs.
 During authorization flows, a client application requests an access token from the AS.
 Permissions associated with the access token can be expressed via its scope .
 The client application can then use the access token to authorize requests to your Resource Server (RS).

 Token values can be either an opaque string or a signed JSON Web Token (JWT).
-You can choose the type of active tokens in your Pangea project in AuthN Session Settings within the General section in the Pangea User Console.
+You can choose the type of active tokens in your Pangea project in AuthN Session Configuration within the General section in the Pangea User Console.
 The RS can introspect an opaque access token to verify its issuer, audience, scopes, expiration, and other details, or read it from the signed JWT before granting access to a protected resource.

 To set up the OAuth Server, Enable AuthN and navigate to the OAuth Server settings page in the Pangea User Console.